 Now as interesting as this may be it’s not much use to us vegans.
 To be blunt, Portuguese food is not “vegan friendly”, nor has it ever been and this recipe traditionally contains eggs.
 Never ones to miss out on a tasty treat here at Veggie Vagabonds HQ we’ve devised a super scrummy Portuguese vegan cake that is zesty, gooey and scrumptious.

 This cake uses no refined sugar and instead uses agave nectar and orange for sweetness.
 I think it’s that much better using naturally sweet ingredients rather than processed sugar.
-This is also my first recipe cooking with that vegan favourite that is flax meal.
-I’ve always been put off by the price tag but decided to try something new as It’s also very good for you!
+This is also the first recipe on the blog that uses ground flax seed as an egg replacement.
+I’ve always been put off by the price tag but decided to try something new as it’s very good for you.
 The end result was a success – I am a convert and look forward to many more recipes with flax eggs.
-So give this spin on a much-loved classic a go and let us know what you think in the comments and #veggievagabonds on instagram.
+If you’re not sure where to buy flax seeds locally you can pick them up on Amazon here.

 250g plain flour

 1/2 teaspoon of salt

 5 tablespoons of ground flax seeds